frambuesa-pi/python/README.md

 ## 3- Organization

-Python repositry contains **02ConectoresGPIO** folder, wich also contains a folder for each posts following the same nomenclature that you will find in the [Blog][blog_programacion].
+Python repositry contains two folders **01ProgramacionPythonParaPaspberryPi** and **02ConectoresGPIO**, wich also contains a folder for each posts following the same nomenclature that you will find in the [Blog][blog_programacion].
 Within each of the folders you can find one or more files depending on the number of exercises of each post.
 I hope you find it useful.